 How to choose a heart of the house hospitality management firm

-The largest firms offer all back of the house services including turnkey housekeeping, stewarding, kitchen cleaning, casino cleaning, security, landscaping, laundry management and valet parking services.
-A one stop shop helps coordination and requires less management time.
+The largest firms offer all back of the house services including turnkey housekeeping, stewarding, kitchen cleaning, casino cleaning (EVS cleaning), security, landscaping, laundry management and valet parking services.
+A one-stop-shop helps coordination and requires less management time.

 Ask for service benchmarks, and better yet, a guarantee that those benchmarks will be met.